 New Single available now: Live version of Taanisi by Twin Flames

 Twin Flames met through music and it was their signature harmonies that brought them together.
 They were married in September 2017 surrounded by their beautiful 6 children creating an instant combined family of love.
 This music video of their song "Oak Tree" from the album "Signal Fire" is a music video made of their wedding day, the song was written to remind people to never give up on love, the hope of finding it and nurturing it as it grows.
 They wanted to share their day with all the loving fans they have.
 A magic day!

 Despite polar opposite backgrounds Twin Flames found a common musical language.
 This captivating duo combines two award winning very unique singer songwriters Jaaji an Inuk Mohawk man from Nunavik and Chelsey June an Algonquin Cree Métis Woman from Ottawa.
 Twin Flames takes the audience on a musical journey across Canada and the Arctic, they echo the voices of their ancestors and depict life on the land as they sing songs in English, Inuktitut and French.
 They leave audiences fascinated, intrigued and inspired.

-They released their joint album Twin Flames Jaaji and Chelsey June December 1, 2015 at Cabaret la Basoche where they were chosen as favorite upcoming artists.
-This powerful duo won the 2016 Canadian Folk Music Award for Aboriginal Songwriters of the Year.
-Their debut self-titled album Jaaji & Chelsey June, has now received a total of 5 nominations from several different award platforms which include:
+They released their debut joint album Twin Flames Jaaji and Chelsey June December 1, 2015 at Cabaret la Basoche where they were chosen as favorite upcoming artists.
+This powerful husband wife duo won the 2016 Canadian Folk Music Award for Aboriginal Songwriters of the Year.
+Their self-titled album Jaaji & Chelsey June, received a total of 5 nominations from several different award platforms which included:

 Independent Music Awards: Best Indigenous Artists